apache/incubator-heron/docs/developers/serialization.md

 class.
 More information can be found in [Kryo's documentation](https://github.com/EsotericSoftware/kryo#serializers).

+## Registering a Serializer

-Once you've created a custom Kryo serializer for a type, make sure that the code for the serializer is on Heron's [classpath](compiling.html#classpath).
+Once you've created a custom Kryo serializer for a type:

 1. Make sure that the code for the serializer is on Heron's [classpath](compiling.html#classpath).